Please note that because of the Covid−19 pandemic, we are currently unable to provide reliable information about forthcoming live performances.

 Released in February 2018, Visions of Prokofiev showcases Lisa Batiashvili’s performances of Prokofiev’s violin concertos together with arrangements of three excerpts from his stage works.
 Nézet-Séguin is once more at the helm of the COE.
 After giving acclaimed live performances of the work, he and the Philadelphia Orchestra recorded Bernstein’s Mass, which was added to the DG catalogue (its first appearance there) in March 2018.
 Released three months later, The Rotterdam Philharmonic Orchestra Collection is a 6CD set of previously unissued live recordings hand-picked by Nézet-Séguin.

 Destination Rachmaninov – Departure, the first of two albums made with Daniil Trifonov and the Philadelphia Orchestra devoted to the complete Rachmaninov piano concertos, was released in October 2018.
-Featuring Concertos Nos.2 and 4, it won the Concerto award at the 2019 BBC Music Magazine Awards.
-Its much-anticipated companion piece, Destination Rachmaninov – Arrival, featuring Concertos Nos.1 and 3 together with Trifonov’s transcription of Vocalise and The Silver Sleigh Bells, was released in October 2019 and has now been nominated for a Grammy Award.
+Featuring Nos.2 and 4, it won the Concerto award at the 2019 BBC Music Magazine Awards.
+Its companion piece, Destination Rachmaninov – Arrival, featuring Concertos Nos.1 and 3 together with Trifonov’s transcription of Vocalise and The Silver Sleigh Bells, was released in October 2019 and was nominated for a Grammy Award.

-Nézet-Séguin’s next album featured a recording with the Philadelphia Orchestra of Mahler’s Eighth Symphony, a monumental work performed at Verizon Hall in Philadelphia to mark the centenary of its US premiere.
-Their interpretation was captured by Deutsche Grammophon and released in January 2020.
+Nézet-Séguin’s next album featured a recording with the Philadelphia Orchestra of Mahler’s Eighth Symphony, a monumental work performed at Philadelphia’s Verizon Hall to mark the centenary of its US premiere.
+Captured by DG, their interpretation was released in January 2020.

 Nézet-Séguin and the Philadelphia Orchestra have now embarked on a new Rachmaninov project for which they will record the composer’s three symphonies and other orchestral works.
-The first of three albums pairs Symphony No.1 with the Symphonic Dances and will be released on 29 January 2021.
+The first of three albums, pairing Symphony No.1 with the Symphonic Dances, was released in January 2021 (“an altogether stunning album” – Gramophone).

 Yannick Nézet-Séguin’s honours include Musical America’s Artist of the Year (2016), ECHO KLASSIK’s Conductor of the year (2014), a Royal Philharmonic Society Award; a National Arts Centre Award; the Virginia Parker Prize; the Prix Denise-Pelletier; and the Oskar Morawetz Award.
-He holds six honorary doctorates, from the University of Québec in Montreal (2011), Curtis Institute of Philadelphia (2014), Westminster Choir College of Rider University (2015), McGill University in Montreal (2017), Université de Montréal (2017); and Penn University (2018).
+He holds seven honorary doctorates, from the University of Québec in Montreal (2011), Curtis Institute of Philadelphia (2014), Westminster Choir College of Rider University (2015), McGill University in Montreal (2017), Université de Montréal (2017), Penn University (2018) and Université Laval (2021).
 He has been appointed a Companion of the Order of Canada (2012), Companion to the Order of Arts and Letters of Québec (2015), Officer of the Order of Québec (2015), Officer of the Order of Montreal (2017) and Honorary Fellow of the Royal Conservatory of Music (2020).